 University of Wisconsin-Oshkosh

-Earth Resources in the Classroom part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Activities
+Earth Resources in the Classroom part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Activities

 This exercise uses TopoDrive (Hsieh, 2001), a simple, easy-to-use model available from the USGS, to explore the effects of fracture heterogeneities on groundwater flow patterns.

-Environmental Geology part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Environmental Geology part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

-Service as Means of Interdisciplinary Collaboration part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Service as Means of Interdisciplinary Collaboration part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Maureen Muldoon, Geology, University of Wisconsin-Oshkosh Most of my interdisciplinary teaching on sustainability topics takes place outside the context of traditional classroom courses.
 Budget constraints at ...